Is Kickstarter better than Indiegogo in 2019?

 There’s a few issues with flexible funding, though.

 - It looks a little odd.
 If you “need” a certain amount of money to manufacture your product, why is your goal flexible?

 - It confuses people.
 For sort of the same reasons as above.

 If you do choose to go with Indiegogo, stick to fixed funding.

 5. Kickstarter doesn’t charge a backer’s credit card until after a project funds

-Nobody talks about this crucial difference between Kickstarter and Indiegogo, but it may be the biggest diffrence between the two platforms.
+Nobody talks about this crucial difference between Kickstarter and Indiegogo, but it may be the biggest difference between the two platforms in 2019.